ryanjtr/MyDocs/_sources/Contents/raspberryPi.rst.txt

 Install Raspberry Pi OS without monitor or keyboard
 -------------------------------------------------------

 #.
-First, visit this `link <https://www.raspberrypi.com/software/>`_ to download Raspberry Pi Imager.
+First, visit this `link Raspberry Pi Imager <https://www.raspberrypi.com/software/>`_ to download Raspberry Pi Imager.

 #.
 Insert your microSD card into a card reader and connect it to your computer.
 Then, launch the Raspberry Pi Imager application.

 #.
 Configure the following settings in the Raspberry Pi Imager:

     * Raspberry Pi Device: Select the device model you are using.
-    * Raspberry Pi Device: Select the device model you are using.
+    * Raspberry Pi OS: Select Raspberry Pi OS 64 bit
     * Storage: Select your microSD card.

 #.
 Click Next, then proceed to Edit Settings.
 In the settings window: